wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Everything looks great!
 You also realize that you don’t need to do this step every time as it’s only a sanity check.

-The water is rising past your knees and your biggest fear is you’ll be left alone on this island with a volleyball.
+The water is rising past your knees.
+Your biggest fear is you’ll be left alone on this island with a volleyball.
 You hated that movie.

 Now it’s time for you to write your FastAPI application so you can send your SMS.

-What you’ve learned about FastAPI so far is that it offers an amazing developer experience and speeds up coding time.
+You’ve learned that FastAPI offers a wonderful developer experience and speeds up coding time.
 It’s also super fast in performance because of its asynchronous nature.

 Perfect.